 Norwich University of the Arts is an exempt charity within the meaning of Schedule 3 of the Charities Act 2011 and is not liable to Corporation tax on its charitable activities.
-Norwich University of the Arts Enterprises Limited (formerly NUA Business Ltd) is subject to Corporation tax in the same way as any commercial organisation.
+Norwich University of the Arts Enterprises Limited is subject to Corporation tax in the same way as any commercial organisation.

-Professional Advisors & Trustees of the Governing Body
+Annual Report - Professional Advisors & Trustees of the Governing Body